explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 2: Large database files and offline storage archive files

 Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00 GB)](https://geocode.earth/data/whosonfirst/combined/).
-Another use case is large archive files, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
+Another use case involves large archive files, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
 Storing such files once in the COS API has the advantage that multiple web apps can share the same resources.

 ### Use case 3: Big shared Wasm modules